8ctopus/git-hook/README.md

 git branch --set-upstream-to=origin/master master
 ```

 - make sure user `www-data` is the owner of the git repository.
-If not
+If not, you will get an error message like this one

 ```
-[2023-05-05 16:23:21] ERROR fatal: detected dubious ownership in repository at '/srv/octopuslabs/html'
+[2023-05-05 16:23:21] ERROR fatal: detected dubious ownership in repository at '/srv/example.com/html'
 ```